xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

     return (process1(data), process2(dataCopy))
 ```

-It seems obvious from the outset that whatever memory `process1` uses can be reused for `process2`,
+It seems obvious from the outset that whatever memory `copy` uses can be
+reused for `process1`, and that `process1`'s memory in turn can be reused for `process2`,
-since both act on lists of equal length.
+since all act on lists of equal length.
 So, we should only need to allocate \\(|\verb"data"|\\)
 memory units.
-However, if that is all we have, accounting for it locally is impossible.
+However, if that is all the memory we have,
+accounting for it locally is impossible.

 To follow the accounting, let's step through a call to `processBoth`.
 We start with the only
 data structure being our input `data`, so it must contain all the potential.
-We proceed to copy [^copy] `data` to ready it for each of the processing functions.
+We proceed to copy `data` to ready it for each of the processing functions.
-This copying procedure accesses all the cells of `data`, so some amount of potential could
+This copying procedure temporarily uses all the \\(|\verb"data"|\\) memory units,
-have been moved into `dataCopy`.
+leaving some amount stored on `data` and some amount stored on `dataCopy` when
+the memory is returned.
 Then `process1` is applied to `data`, requiring all of
 the \\(|\verb"data"|\\) memory units.
 Now, because `process1` doesn't touch
-`dataCopy`, `process1` cannot use any of the potential in `dataCopy` -- this means `data`
+`dataCopy`, `process1` cannot use any of the potential in `dataCopy`
+ -- this means `data`
-needs to have kept all its potential earlier, moving none into `dataCopy`.
+needs to have recieved all the potential, and none is stored on `dataCopy`.
 However,
 this is followed by applying `process2` to `dataCopy`, which results in mirrored accounting for
-potential: all potential should have been moved `dataCopy`, with none left in `data`!
-Thus, no
+potential: all potential should have been returned to `dataCopy`, with none stored in `data`!
+While we intuitively know that this could be solved by having `process1` return
+potential to `dataCopy`, there is never a time where `process1` and `dataCopy`
+are local to the same operation.
-local allocation of \\(|\verb"data"|\\) potential suffices.
+Thus, no local allocation of \\(|\verb"data"|\\) potential suffices.
 Just like before, the local
 approach can only manage to overapproximate this example by a factor of 2, and can
 be exponentially worse in other examples.

 # The Quantum Physicist's Method

 So far, our situation is rather unfortunate.
-We have this beautiful framework for algorithm analysis,
+We have this beautiful framework
-but when we zoom in to the level of code it weakens considerably.
-However, there is a solution:
+from algorithm analysis, but when we naively adapt it to a program analysis we
+must sacrifice either the efficacy of the result or the beauty of locality.
-the *quantum* physicist's method.
-Given that we've zoomed down to the micro-level and found
+However, there is a solution: bookkeeping using the *quantum* physicist's method.
-non-local phenomena, this analogy is already quite appropriate.
+To keep this section intelligible to non-physicists, this section will focus on
+the actual execution of the method, while any quantum
+physical parallels that come up will be kept
+contained in the footnotes.

-The trick to making the quantum physicist's method work is to introduce "worldviews",
+The idea behind the quantum physicist's method is to introduce
-which are somewhat analagous to states in [quantum superposition](https://en.wikipedia.org/wiki/Quantum_superposition).
-Each worldview has its own separate allocation of locally-behaving potential, and we work with as many
-worldviews at a time as we choose.
-The big twist with these worldviews is that we allow them
-to allocate *negative* potential[^negative] wherever they want,
-so long as at least one worldview is totally non-negative --
-we call this non-negative worldview the "witness".
-When we consider a cost being paid, so long as *some* witness can pay normally without going negative,
-every other worldview may pay and go as negative as they like.
-As a result, every worldview
-pays the same amount[^overpay] in lock step, and only differ as to how they allocate their potential.
+the accounting device of "worldviews".
+Each individual worldview
+\\(\phi_j : \mathsf{state} \rightarrow \mathbb{R} \\) is
+just a normal local accounting of potential like like our previous \\(\Phi\\),
+though with the added caveat that they are
+allowed to locally assign *negative* amounts of potential under special
+conditions[^detail].

-Then we define the amount of potential \\(\Phi\\) assigns a collection of worldviews as
+Formally, the collection of worldviews satisfies the following
-the *max* across all worldviews.
-Since each worldview covers the cost individually, the change in max potential
-also covers the cost.
-And since the witness is non-negative,
-we know the potential is always sensically non-negative.
-As a result, this max
-is able to provide the nonlocality we need, while also salvaging all the niceness of
-locality in each individual worldview.

-The mechanics of these worldviews might seem kind of weird, but when you see them in
-action they aren't so mysterious.
-Consider the following situation:
+properties for all state sequences induced by \\(\mathsf{seq}\\)
+from any initial state \\(S_0\\)

+1.  \\(\forall j. \hspace{4pt} \phi_j(S_i) \geq \phi_j(S_{i+1}) + C(S_i, o_i)\\),
+i.e., every worldview pays out the usual costs

+2.  \\(\exists j. \hspace{4pt} \forall T\subseteq S_i. \hspace{4pt} \phi_j(S_i) \geq 0 \\),
+i.e., some worldview is classically valid, wherein potential is non-negative
+everywhere[^whole]

+Given these properties, one can prove the following key theorem:

+>
+> Theorem: \\(max_j\phi_j\\) is a suitable definition
+> of \\(\Phi\\) for the classical physicist's method
+>

+Indeed, the first property meets the bulk of the requirements for a valid
+potential function, and the second property ensures that the max potential
+is always classically valid.

+You might at this point wonder what this new way of finding a potential
+function buys us.
+The answer is that this simple way of combining our
+familiar local accounts of potential introduces some powerful *nonlocal*
+flexibility.
+By allowing different worldviews to tactically "go into debt",
+this method can infer tighter cost bounds than naive local reasoning can usually
+supply.

+To better understand how the mechanics of these worldviews actually work,
+it might help to walk through a situation without so much technical cruft:
+Suppose that
 Alice and Bob get $5 to share from their parents to spend on candy in a candy store.
 Alice wants a $3
 pack of caramels and Bob wants a $2 chocolate bar.
 However, Alice's caramels are in a
 vending machine that only takes $5 bills.
 If Alice keeps $5 to herself, then Bob can't buy his candy.